typesense/typesense-website/docs-site/content/0.20.0/guide/firebase-full-text-search.md

 Here's how to set it up:
 [https://github.com/typesense/firestore-typesense-search](https://github.com/typesense/firestore-typesense-search).

-If you choose to use this extension, you can skip directly to [Step 4](#step-4-let-the-search-begin) below.
+If you choose to use this extension, you can skip directly to [Step 4](#step-4-let-the-search-begin) below, once you set up the extension.
 :::

 In this walk-through, we are going to show you how to integrate Typesense with Firebase, to build a full-text search experience for your Firebase app.